UnaAdam/cebd1160_project_template/README.md

 ![heatmap correlation matrix](output.png)
 ![Correlation graph](Pairplot.png)

 Results of the prediction of two linear regression model is shown at two graphs below.
-First model on the left is a Linear Regression model.
+First model on the left is a Linear Regression model and on the right is a Bayesian Ridge model.
+As we can see, they have almost indentical grpahs.
+Also, the values of RMS error are very close.

 ![Prediction](Prediction.png)

 ### Discussion